Klodian Semina: Later career

-He later played in the Italian lower leagues, joining OltrepòVoghera in 2018 and Pavia a year later.
+Semina later played in the Italian lower leagues, joining OltrepòVoghera in 2018 and Pavia a year later.
 In December 2019, he joined fellow league club A.S.D.C.
 Borgomanero.

 International career

 Semina is a former youth player of Albania national team, playing with U19 and Albania U21 side, but until now was not able to make it to the senior team.

 Semina debuted with the U19 team on 18 October 2007 against Spain U19, playing the full 90 minutes in a 2–0 loss, in a match valid for the qualification of the 2008 UEFA European Under-19 Championship.